HewlettPackard/Rancher-on-SimpliVity/docs-src/config-core/rancher-user-config.md

 ## Sample user cluster definition

 The sample definition has one master pool, with a single node containing the master and etcd components.
 There is also a single worker pool, with 2 nodes that only run worker components.
-In this example, the VM template is not specified so the default is to use the same template as that used for the Rancher admin cluster
+In this example, the VM template is commented out, so the default is to use the same template as that used for the Rancher admin cluster.

 ```
 user_cluster:
-# vm_template: hpe-ubuntu-tpl     # an existing VM template, the admin template by default
+# vm_template: hpe-ubuntu-tpl
-  name: api                       # name of the user cluster
+  name: api
-  csi: false                      # true to be done
+  csi: false
-  vcenter_credsname: mycreds2     # only one vCenter cluster supported at this time
+  vcenter_credsname: gmcg-creds
   pools:
    - name: master-pool
      etcd: true